barduinor/box-workshop-python/README.md

 The authorization token last for 60 minutes, and the refresh toke for 60 days.
 If you get stuck, you can delete the .outh.json file and reauthorize the application.

+JWT or CCG authentication **will not** require you to log in to Box.

 ### Questions
 If you get stuck or have questions, make sure to ask on our [Box Developer Forum](https://forum.box.com/c/box-platform/box-workshops/50)